 God wants us to be faithful in our ministry.

 Tychicus was a man Paul could count upon.
 That is what God expects of us.
 He wants faithfulness.
 Many today are faithless.

 How would someone describe your ministry?
 Faithful?
 Faithless?
-Can people count on you?
 Can people trust you to deliver the goods?
+Can people count on you to do the job?

 God has a plan for your life right where you are.
-It is more difficult to live the Christian life in the day-to-day humdrum of life.
-No one goes to the Christian wife, who washes dishes day in and out to get her testimony about how she lives the Spirit-filled life.
+Living the Christian life in the day-to-day humdrum of life is challenging.
+No one goes to the Christian wife, who washes dishes day in and out, to get her testimony about how she lives the Spirit-filled life.
 No one asks her how difficult it is to face the boredom of washing dishes every day.
 No one interviews her about the thrill of sweeping the floor every day.
 However, she is in the plan of God, and all God expects of her is faithfulness.
 When she does her housework as unto the Lord, she is a person with purpose.